-In spring of 2021, Chillicothe Public Library will host our second NEA Big Read — a one-book-one-community project featuring discussions and programs centered on the memoir Lab Girl, by geobiologist Hope Jahren.
-Watch this page for information and event dates!
+In spring of 2021, Chillicothe Public Library will host our second NEA Big Read: a one-book-one-community project featuring discussions and programs centered on the memoir Lab Girl, by geobiologist Hope Jahren.

 About the book: